jabarragann/SurgicalChallenge3DAssets/3d_med_phantom/V1.4/README.md

 ## Changelog

+- Checkpoint 15: Reduce radius of the new tool pitch link's collision shape.
+Set restitution value to zero for `tool_roll_link`, `tool_pitch_link` and `fingers` in new tool.
 - Checkpoint 14: Rename old instruments.
 Blender does not allow having two objects with the same name.
 - Checkpoint 13: Fix collision margins for instruments.
 Collision margins 0.0001m for all instruments.
 - Checkpoint 12: Apply decimation modifiers.